-This page is dedicated to taking a step back from Edinburgh, Glasgow, Loch Ness, and the likes, and affording a look at alternative destinations which may very well be of wider appeal in Scotland.
-It will look at four very different parts of Scotland, diverse not only geographically, but in terms of accessibility and population density.
+This page is dedicated to taking a step back from Edinburgh, Glasgow, Loch Ness, and the like, and it takes a look at alternative destinations which may very well be of wider appeal in Scotland.
+It will look at four very different parts of Scotland, which are diverse not only geographically, but in terms of accessibility and population density.
 There are unlikely to be any coach tours or packaged trips which will take in all of these locations, but each can be accessed via public transport or by renting a car.

 Inverness, Capital of the Scottish Highlands

 Inverness is the most northerly city in the United Kingdom and is often referred to as the capital of the Scottish Highlands.
 While a great many visitors to Scotland will visit Loch Ness with the hope of seeing one very particular Scottish visitor attraction, a high proportion will not take the time to visit Inverness and see what the city has to offer.